yungyuc/nsdhw_23sp/project/looksgreat/README.rst

 Problem to Solve
 ================

 PCB escape routing is one of the problems in EDA.
-In this problem, we have a grid map with multiple pins on it, and several fan-out around the border of the grid map.
-The goal is to find a path for each pin to fan-out, and each path should not cross each other.
+In this problem, we have a multilayer grid map with multiple pins on it, and several fan-out around the border of the grid map.
+The goal is to find a path for each pin to fan-out, and each path on the same layer should not cross each other.

 The problem is NP-hard, and there are many heuristic algorithms to solve it.
 However, the heuristic algorithms are not always optimal, and it is hard to find a good heuristic algorithm.